yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 4. Run the following command (by running this command, the app and database containers are built and start up):

 ```
-docker compose -f docker-compose.yml -f docker-compose.prod.yml --build
+docker compose -f docker-compose.yml -f docker-compose.prod.yml up
 ```

 <br/>

-By .
 After this step is completed, the application will be available on http://localhost:3000/.

 <br/>